International relations (1648–1814): American War for Independence

 Benjamin Franklin, the chief American diplomat in Paris, proved highly popular with elite French opinion, including intellectuals and the Royal court.
 France wanted revenge after its defeat in the 1760s, and again heavily funding the American revolt.
 After the Americans captured a British invasion force at Saratoga, in upstate New York in 1777, the French officially declared war on Britain, recognize the independence of the new United States, and were joined officially by the Dutch (who recognized the United States) and Spanish (who did not).
 All of Europe was neutral, with the favoritism toward France and the United States.
 Britain had no major allies, but it did manage to hire tens of thousands of mercenaries from small German principalities such as Hesse.
 The Royal Navy was now outnumbered by the combined Allied navies, and the threat of an Allied invasion of the British Isles made its military situation precarious.
 The British had some success in sending a large invasion force into the southern United States, but a combined French-American army captured another invasion army at Yorktown in 1781, as the French Navy drove off a British rescue fleet.
 The United States was now effectively independent, and the British policy was to offer very good terms so as to guarantee strong Anglo-American foreign trade as soon as the war ended.
 The naval war was not over, however as the British made decisive gains against the French Navy, and protected Gibraltar against the Spanish threat.
-The loss of the First British Empire was made up in the next half-century by building up this Second British Empire, based in India and Asia.
+After the loss of the American colonies, Britain then turned its attention towards India and Asia, where they arguably regained most if not all of their losses.
 The long-term results were highly negative for France.
 It did achieve revenge, but its very heavy spending in the Seven Years' War and the American Revolutionary War effectively bankrupted the French treasury, setting the stage for the French Revolution in 1789.